Local SEO is one of the best (and most profitable) ways to get a steady flow of customers for small to medium-sized businesses.

 What is Local Keyword Research?

-Researching keywords for local SEO is the easiest part of SEO, it shouldn’t take more than a few hours if you’ve never done it before.
+Researching keywords for local SEO is the easiest part of SEO and should only take an hour or two.

-By including local keywords in their website and marketing materials, small businesses can make it easier for customers to find them.
+By including local keywords in their website and marketing materials, local businesses make it easier for customers to find them via search engines.

-More specifically, small businesses use local keywords in:
+More specifically, small businesses use local keywords in the following places on their website:

 - Title Tags